 Black bean pasta is gluten-free and lower-carb than the optional squid ink pasta, which has a briny flavor reminiscent of the sea from which it came.

-It’s important for the eggs to be at room temperature as cold eggs are more likely to scramble when added to the hot pasta.
 I found gourmet mushrooms from Desert Pearl Mushrooms, and the purple flowing basil at a local farmer’s market in early October; if you can’t find fresh purple basil feel free to use green for a slightly different, but still suitably ghoulish, color palette.

 Ingredients